 A combination of marketization, competition, student expectations, funding and other regulatory changes have created intense pressures within the HE system itself which look poised to challenge institutional configurations and even possibly in some cases sustainability.
-And the character of leadership itself and the relationship with 'followers', however they are construed, has also evolved significantly as the age of authority has given way to the age of trust and engagement.
+The character of leadership itself and the relationship with 'followers', however they are construed, has also evolved significantly as the age of authority has given way to the age of trust and engagement.
 Whether quiet or loud, forceful or kind, close or remote, brave leadership will need to emerge to create a new kind of engagement in this ever more challenging 'here and now'.
 Brave leadership that creates fearless organisations will put the HE sector in the best position possible to face these challenges head on.
 We can no longer wait for change, we have to bravely create it!

 "The Leadership Summit 2018 was a great opportunity to listen to successful leaders who were intellectually stimulating, who challenged our assumptions and yet who were able to inspire pragmatic action through an honest account of their own leadership experiences."